-Germany and France are late mover and conservative markets.
-In order to be taken serious by local purchasers differentiation from the abundance of competitors and complementors is paramount.
-The Dutch market is a first mover market but very difficult to grow on without local experienced sales & marketing people
+As the largest European economies, Germany and France are generally late movers, hierarchical and conservative.
+In order to be taken seriously by local procurement professionals and end-customers, differentiation from the abundance of competitors and complementary market players is therefore paramount.
+As another example, the Dutch market is generally a first-mover market, and very difficult to grow, without locally experienced sales and highly skilled marketing people.

-Our concept origins from our local sales and marketing managers’ practical experiences.
-It consists of four steps which ensure to avoid the mistakes that the vast majority of exporting companies make – causing 60% of them to give up in less than 12 months on foreign markets.
+Our differentiation methodology and international GTM concepts have their origins from many years of local sales and marketing management practical experiences.
+Our way of working comprises four steps, which ensures the avoidance of key mistakes.
+Many exporting companies have made the mistakes in the past – causing 80% of them to give up in less than 12 months after launching in new foreign markets.

 UNDERSTAND THE MARKET

 - To succeed, we deploy our local expertise to understand your specific industry.

 - We examine the local target markets to understand who the stakeholders are (competitors, distribution players, end-customers, etc.).